awhillas/awhillas.github.io/content/alphabetica.md

 I should look into the reference he uses for the game stuff.
 I haven't thought about how how games can help train and improve working memory.
 Could be an interesting direction.

+He also goes into Flow which is another topic I need to investigate in regards to education

+> Klingberg concludes with a short chapter on the "information flood" that exists today and studies of its effects on cognitive ability.
+The results of some of these studies point to a kind of 'sweet spot' of information flow --- we perform best when the challenge presented is just at the limits of our skill.
+He refers to a diagram developed by Mihály Csíkszentmihályi, who defines 'flow' as "characterized by a high level of challenge and skill, in which the capacity of the doer exactly matches the demands of the task being done....
+[W]hen challenge exceeds skill, we get stress.
+When skill exceeds challenge, we get a sense of control, which becomes boredom as the level of challenge drops." (p.
+168)

 ## 29 June, 2023 - Research time

 So, I've hit the point in which I've run out of things to code and need to do some research and design.